 Retail assortment management applications (RAMAs) are a foundational component of modern category management solutions for long life cycle products.
 Using data & analytics and AI technology, RAMAs can curate targeted assortments to create compelling customer experiences, leading to an increase in sales conversion.
 Long life cycle products in retail include categories such as grocery, consumables and hard goods.
 The long life cycle retailers’ traditionally broad approach to assortments is not satisfying customers’ demands for more curated assortments to match their lifestyles.
 Local trends mean that even more granular store-specific assortments are necessary.
 Advanced analytics, algorithms, AI and automation will play pivotal roles in driving this transformation through better customer understanding and alignment.

-Gartner defines robotic process automation (RPA) as the software to automate tasks within business and IT processes via software scripts that emulate human interaction with the application UI.
-RPA enables a manual task to be recorded or programmed into a software script, which users can develop by programming, or by using the RPA platform’s low-code and no-code GUIs.
+Gartner defines robotic process automation (RPA) as software that automates tasks within business and IT processes using software scripts that emulate human interaction with the application UI.
+RPA enables a manual task to be recorded or programmed into a software script, which users can develop through programming or by using the RPA platform’s low-code and no-code GUIs.
 This script can then be deployed and executed into different runtimes.
-The runtime executable of the deployed script is referred to as a bot, or robot.
-RPA is used across numerous business functions for tactical task automation.
-Business and IT users can leverage RPA to: Move data in or out of application systems without human interaction (unattended automation).
-Scripts are designed to replicate the actions of a human interacting with those systems or documents, which usually do not have available APIs.
-The goal is to automate and complete a task successfully without human intervention.
-Typically, unattended automation is triggered by a system and bots executed on a server.
-Automate tasks with a human in the loop (attended automation).
-RPA can extract information from systems and related documents, shaping it and preparing it for consumption by a human at the point of need.
-Typically, attended automation is triggered by a human and bots executed on a local device.
+The runtime executable of the deployed script is referred to as a bot or robot.

 This market is focused on the full life cycle of SAP application services, spanning project-based implementation and multiyear application management services (AMS).
 Evaluate service providers for their ability to deliver a comprehensive set of implementation and management services across the SAP portfolio of products for clients worldwide.
 Comprehensive is defined as follows: • A distinct offering, consistent with common market service offerings as defined by the following: scope of service, delivery structure, intellectual property (IP), roles and responsibilities, service metrics and levels, terms and conditions, and pricing model. • A consolidated set of distinct offerings to address industry-specific demand or cross-industry demand, where the offering is recognized by clients or analysts as an integrated offering.